Jendrasi/XenialStackStatus/README.md

 # XenialStackStatus
-Handy utility for tracking environment status' at Xenial.
-Only for employer reference and private usage.
+Web utility for checking the current version and health status' of Xenial dev, qa, and production environments.
+This is unlicensed independently written software.
+Code is only public for employer reference and private usage.
 Not to be duplicated, repackaged, or sold.